Azure/autorest/docs/proposals/modifiers/readme.md

 We need to be able to make an alias for a method and/or model types that the spec has changed, but the generated code should still contain methods/model types that are binary compatible with the original interface.

-This generally affects openapi specs that are being corrected or updated to conform to standards, yet an sdk has been released with method or model types that are not correct to our standards, yet but we don't want to break compatibility.
+This generally affects OpenAPI specs that are being corrected or updated to conform to standards, yet an sdk has been released with method or model types that are not correct to our standards, yet but we don't want to break compatibility.

 ## Scenarios to solve:
  Preserving binary compatibility when something is deleted:

  Properties:
  - Add an arbitrary property that isn't in the wire format
  - Add an alias property that is wired to a different property
  - Mark a property as deprecated